sct-pipeline/vertebral-labeling-validation/README.md

 ```

 Edit the parameter files to your local configuration:
-- `parameters/prepare_seg_gt.yml`: Configuration file for `prepare_seg_and_gt.sh`.
-This script projects labels onto the center of the spinal cord.
-These labels are single voxels located at the posterior side of each intervertebral disc.
+- `parameters/prepare_seg_gt.yml`: This is the configuration file for the script `prepare_seg_and_gt.sh`.
+This script projects the manual disc labels (ground truth, single voxel located at the posterior side of each intervertebral disc) onto the center of the spinal cord.
+The reason we do that is because the output of `sct_label_vertebrae` are labels in the cord (not at the posterior tip of the disc).
-- `parameters/run_prediction.yml`: Configuration file for `run_prediction.sh`.
+- `parameters/run_prediction.yml`: This is the configuration file for the script `run_prediction.sh`.
 This script runs `sct_label_vertebrae` and compares outputs to the ground truth using `sct_label_utils`.
 The Mean Square Error is calculated.
 It also retrieve the value of the missing labels.
-Results are saved in a CSV file within the derivatives.
+Results are saved in a CSV file within the results/ folder.

 Run the script:
 ```bash